Home Compare ALLE vs ROR.L

 Allegion vs Rotork: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Allegion carrying a narrow edge on valuation.
-Rotork still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Rotork holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Allegion still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity